Updated April 28, 2025.

 Our parents often need extra help as they age but they may resist the extra attention to their personal matters.
 Having tough conversations with our parents about their future health and well-being can be difficult for us and frustrating for them.

-Conversations about caregiving or financial management are difficult for aging adults because, to them, it may signify a loss of autonomy or independence.
+Conversations about home care or financial management are difficult for aging adults because, to them, it may signify a loss of autonomy or independence.
 They may rebuff your suggestions for a myriad of reasons – not wanting to give up important decision-making opportunities or allowing others to help in their day-to-day life.

 Our care team works with aging parents every day, and we have had the opportunity to learn a lot from them.
 Join us as we review 10 tips to make difficult conversations with your parents a little bit easier.